Vision Transformer with Super Token Sampling: Method

 \subsection{Super Token Attention}

 As shown in Fig.~\ref{fig:network}, the Super Token Attention (STA) module consists of three processes, i.e., Super Token Sampling (STS), Multi-Head Self-Attention (MHSA), and Token Upsampling (TU).
-Specifically, we firstly aggregate tokens into super tokens by the STS algorithm, then perform MHSA to model global dependencies in the super token space and finally map the super tokens back to visual tokens by the TU algorithm.
+Specifically, we firstly aggregate tokens into super tokens by STS, then perform MHSA to model global dependencies in the super token space and finally map the super tokens back to visual tokens by TU.